 Dental hygiene is extremely important, yet it is something that people often neglect when travelling.
 Even if you do a good job taking care of your teeth at home, sometimes it is not feasible to take your dental cleaning equipment with you, such as your countertop water flosser.
 That is why Waterpik came out with the WP-300 Traveler (WP-250 Nano in the UK) to help you keep your teeth clean while abroad.

-There are some slight differences between the WP-300 Traveler and the WP-250 Nano.
+There are some slight differences between the Waterpik Traveler WP-300 and the Waterpik Nano WP-250.
 When you open the box up, here is what you’ll find:

 - Power Cord